kermitt2/grobid-example/Readme.md

 > cp grobid-core/build/libs/grobid-core-`<current version>`.jar `path_to_grobid_example`/grobid-example/lib

+As an alternative your pom can use the Grobid jar artefact loaded on Jitpack, see below.

-The paths to __grobid-home__ and to the property __grobid.properties__ file must be changed in the project property file:  `grobid-example/grobid-example.properties` according to your installation, for instance:
+In any cases, you need a local `grobid-home` copy.
+The paths to __grobid-home__ and to the config file __grobid.yaml__ file must be changed in the project property file:  `grobid-example/grobid-example.properties` according to your installation, for instance:

 		grobid_example.pGrobidHome=/Users/lopez/grobid/grobid-home
-		grobid_example.pGrobidProperties=/Users/lopez/grobid/grobid-home/config/grobid.properties

 You can then build and test the example project: